 Rich in antioxidants

-Free radicals are the end result of oxidation, exposure to smoke, and ultra-violet light.
-A few powerful antioxidants found in jackfruit are; Vitamin A, Vitamin C, carotenoid, flavanones.
+Free radicals are the end result of oxidation, exposure to smoke, and ultraviolet light.
+A few powerful antioxidants found in jackfruit are; Vitamin A, Vitamin C, carotenoids, and flavanones.
 Where all four have anti-inflammatory properties and may help to prevent heart diseases, cancer, type 2 diabetes, lower cholesterol, and high blood pressure.

 May improve the immune system

-Iron, Vitamin A, B6, B9, C, D (a few traces), and E, zinc, selenium, and protein are magnificent for improving the immune and are well-known as the top components to do so.
+Iron, Vitamins A, B6, B9, C, D (a few traces), and E, zinc, selenium, and protein are magnificent for improving the immune and are well-known as the top components to do so.

 Guess what?
 Jackfruit has all of the nutrients and minerals stated above!
 What’s so awesome about a healthy immune system?

-Your immune system has two types- innate and adaptive that helps your body to fight against bacteria, diseases, infections, and viruses.
+Your immune system has two types- innate and adaptive that help your body to fight against bacteria, diseases, infections, and viruses.

 A fun fact about the immune system is that it records and stores information about each antigen or microbe that it has ever destroyed.
-So, that it can easily recognize then quickly destroy them quicker than it has before-if these germs re-enter the body again.
+So, that it can easily recognize and then quickly destroy them quicker than it has before if these germs re-enter the body again.

 May reduce high blood sugar (hyperglycemia)

-It shows in studies that food that contains a low glycemic index (GI), helps to maintain or control blood sugar level.
+It shows in Studies that food that contains a low glycemic index (GI), helps to maintain or control blood sugar levels.
 Jackfruit has a low GI, whereby, this benefit is linked to jackfruit’s content of flavonoid antioxidants- widely recognized for their ability to promote balanced blood sugar levels.